Ormur, Peshawar

 Ormur (اورمړ),(Urdu: ارمڑ), also spelled Urmar, is a neighborhood on the outskirts of Peshawar in Khyber Pakhtunkhwa, Pakistan.
-It comprises three similarly named villages: Ormur Bala, Ormur Miana, and Ormur Ormur Payan.
+It comprises three similarly named villages: Ormur Bala, Ormur Miana, and Ormur Payan.

-Urmar Payan “URMAR PAYAN” also spelled Ormur Payan (Urdu: ارمڑ پایان), is one of three village located among Ali Biag, Jalozai, Urmar Bala, Wazir Garhi.
-Urmar Payan is linked through road Pabbi Station and Taru Jabba. there are two Government high schools for Boys and girls, and six primary schools for Boys and girls.
-Urmar Payan has fertile land and huge amount of plums found here.
-Population strength about thirty to forty thousand.
+Urmar Payan, also spelled Ormur Payan (Urdu: ارمڑ پایان), is one of three village located among Ali Biag, Jalozai, Urmar Bala, Wazir Garhi.
+Urmar Payan is linked through road Pabbi Station and Taru Jabba.
+There are two government high schools for boys and girls, and six primary schools for boys and girls.
+Urmar Payan has fertile land and huge amount of plums are grown here.
+The population between 30,000 and 40,000.

 Overview and History

 Agriculture is the main source of income and the agriculture land of Ormur is very fertile.
 All 3 villages, Ormur Payan, Ormur Miana and Ormur Bala have farms of orchards of plum, pear and peach.